 Annual reports, for example, often use both types of pictures:

-• Photos that show the company’s employees involved with customers or engaging in a community project are trying to convey an idea or message: their employees are caring and friendly.
+• Photos that show a company’s employees involved with customers or engaging in a community project are trying to convey the message that the employees are caring and friendly.
 If a business just said, “Our employees are caring and friendly,” no one would believe it.
 But if you have photos showing the employees “in action” then readers will be convinced.

 Here’s an analogy: pictures that deliver facts are like the play-by-play announcer at a sports event.
 Photos with story appeal and human interest are like the colour commentator who offers opinion and anecdotes in a conversational way.